- Marijuana pruning can increase yield significantly.

 - Female plants have pistils at these nodes, and whether they’re pollinated or not, they will grow flowers.
 If pollinated, they’ll be full of seeds (not good for harvesting).

 If you catch and remove male marijuana plants from your crop early on, you can prevent them from pollinating the female plants, and they will produce seedless, usable marijuana buds.
 Identifying the gender will also determine how you prune the plant.

-topping a marijuana plant
+Topping a marijuana plant

 Topping a cannabis plant helps control both the plant’s height and its horizontal spread.
 With this technique, a grower snips the top of the center stem with the purpose of redirecting energy and growth to its remaining horizontal branches.

-lollipopping a marijuana plant
+Lollipopping a marijuana plant

 The resulting bare stem and leafy top looks like a lollipop.
 In grow tents, the light comes straight down from above, and although it’s still reflected by the tent walls, lower branches and inner leaves can be shaded by their own upper leaves as well as those of neighboring plants.

 Removing the lower branches also keeps the plants from crowding each other in the tent.
 When the leaves of different plants start to touch, they’ll stop growing horizontally and focus on growing vertically into open space.
 If they do reach into each other and create a dense underbrush, moisture can build up and mildew, pests, or mold may grow in the shaded area.

-when to prune a marijuana plant
+When to prune a marijuana plant

-Cannabis growers may have different preferences for when they start to top and prune their plants, but most will begin between a few days into the seedling stage (which lasts for two or three weeks) when the plant has at least 3 leaf nodes, or in the early vegetative stage.
+Cannabis growers may have different preferences for when they start to top and prune their plants, but most will begin a few days into the seedling stage (which lasts for two or three weeks) when the plant has at least 3 leaf nodes, or in the early vegetative stage.
 The plant needs to have some leaves before you start trimming since these are essential for photosynthesis.

 You can trim marijuana plants throughout the vegetative stage up to about week 5.
 Between week 5 and the first week of the flowering phase, only lightly trim to ensure as many flowers come in as possible.
 When you decide to transition your plant into flowering, reduce your trimming altogether.
 You should only carefully and selectively trim away large leaves that are shading nodes in order to reduce damage to the bud sites at the base of leaves.
 Once the plant flips into flowering, it won’t regrow lost leaves since it will be focusing all of its energy on producing flower buds.